chrisalexander/blog/_posts/2010-05-24-howto-force-the-froyo-update-to-your-nexus-one.md

 layout: post
-heading: 'Howto: force the Froyo update to your Nexus One'
+heading: 'Howto force the Froyo update to your Nexus One'
 categories: google
 ---